Secodis/TSS-WEB/Controls/SSDLC_Secure-Dev-Environment.md

 ## {{site.TITLE_SSDLC_SECENV_CODEPROTECT}}

-1. **Enforce Ownership for Repositories:** Every repository MUST have a clear ownership.
+1. **Enforce Ownership:** Every repository MUST have a clear ownership.

-2. **Restrict Access to Code:** Access to sensitive source and program code MUST be restricted to authorized users/groups only.
+2. **Restrict Code Access:** Access to sensitive source and program code MUST be restricted to authorized users/groups only.
 Access rules MUST be periodically reviewed and recovated if not required anymore.

 3. **Avoid Code Disclosure:** Source and program code MUST NOT be made available to individuals outside the organization (e.g., within internet forums) without explicit clearance from the *IT security function*.